FudaWiki/fudawiki-files/hanafuda/manufacturers/nintendo/masamune.md

 ![masamune.jpg](/suryong_nintendo_labels/masamune.jpg =100x)

 **Masamune** (正宗) was one of [Nintendo's](/en/hanafuda/manufacturers/nintendo) premier brand of [hanafuda](/en/hanafuda), [kabufuda](/en/kabufuda), [mekurifuda](/en/mekurifuda), and other karuta decks.

+The brand is named after a Japanese Swordsmith, Goro Nyudo Masamune (五郎入道正宗), who is depicted in the label.

 It was the 4th highest-ranking brand in Nintendo's hanafuda lineup, behind [Otafuku](/en/hanafuda/manufacturers/nintendo/otafuku).